jinesh511/AgroSpect-GUI/readme.md

 ## General info

-This project is Front-End Web application for The Blogging Application.
+This project is Front-End Web part of Plant Disease Detection.

 ## Technologies